-The existing public water supply in the South East Region serves a population of 369,240 people, and 29,700 businesses.
-The Region is split into 111 WRZs.
-The water supplies in the South East Region require significant transformation and investment to meet the requirements of safe, secure, reliable and sustainable water supply.

-The Framework Plan set the standards we must achieve to meet Uisce Éireann 's objectives as set out in the WSSP.
+The existing public water supply in the South West Region serves a population of 594,000 people, and 45,000 businesses via 174 individual WRZs.
+The water supplies in the South West Region require significant transformation and investment to meet the requirements of safe, secure, reliable and sustainable water supply.
+The Framework Plan set the standards we must achieve to meet Irish Water's objectives as set out in the WSSP.
 It also developed the methodology we would use to identify the Preferred Approach to resolve Needs across our water supplies.

-Within the RWRP-SE we summarised the Need across the 111 supplies and identified the Preferred Approach at Regional Level to address these Needs.
-Delivery of the Preferred Approach will provide the best overall outcome for the region in relation to environmental, ecological and resilience outcomes and will result in:
+Within the RWRP-SW we summarised the Need across the 174 supplies and identified the Preferred Approach at Regional Level to address these Needs.

+Delivery of the Preferred Approach will provide the best overall outcome for the region, particularly in relation to environmental, ecological and resilience outcomes, and will result in:
-- Transformation of water services in the region from a fragmented supply system with large variation in levels of service, to an interconnected supply with uniform and improved level of service. - Customer benefits in terms of increased Reliability and reduced occurrence of outages across our supplies. - Customer benefits in terms reduced water Quality risk and instances of boil water notices. - Improved resilience, through interconnected sources that will provide operational flexibility, allowing us to manage seasonal variation in water availability and drought events.

-- Sources that are more environmentally sustainable and allow us to adapt to climate change and align with the requirements of the Water Framework Directive and Habitats Directive. - Improved operational control across our water supplies, and ability to react to adverse events. - Improved efficiency of our distribution networks in terms of leakage, pressure and strategic storage. - Ability to facilitate growth and economic development. - Alignment of our services with Ireland's key policy documents.
+- Transformation of water services in the region, from a fragmented supply system with large variation in levels of service, to an interconnected supply with uniform and improved level of service. - Customer benefits in terms of increased Reliability and reduced occurrence of outages across our supplies. - Customer benefits in terms reduced water Quality risk and the instances of boil water notices - Improved resilience, with 93% of the population supplied through interconnected sources that will provide operational flexibility, allowing us to manage seasonal variation in water availability and drought events.
+The remaining populations will be served by sustainable local groundwater and surface water sources. - Sources that are more environmentally sustainable and allow us to adapt to climate change and align with the requirements of the Water Framework Directive and Habitats Directive. - Improved operational control across our water supplies, and ability to react to adverse events. - Improved efficiency of our distribution networks in terms of leakage, pressure and strategic storage. - Ability to facilitate growth and economic development.

-10.9 Next steps
+10.9 Next Steps